Loading Events

 • Interactive Q&A with Jim Phillips

-Live Streaming Daily Schedule*
+Live Stream Daily Schedule

-Two – 2 Hour Sessions
+Two – 2 Hour Sessions Per Day

 One Hour Break Each Day